Common Career Mistakes and How to Avoid Them

 Strategies for Refocusing Negativity

-- Be Positive: Recognize the positive aspects of the role when you’re overwhelmed
+- Concentrate on Positives: Be aware of all the good aspects to the role even when you’re feeling overwhelmed

-- Seek out help where possible Find a mentor to ask for advice or ask your colleagues for assistance.
+- Find help whenever you can Find a mentor to ask for guidance or colleagues for business suggestions.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, mistakes, and internal resentment.
-As much as it is important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and expected results.
+Overcommitment in most cases leads to mistakes, burnout, and frustration within.
+Although it’s essential to apply oneself in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and less desirable results.

 Reduce stress through: